Fine Desserts

 The Next Day

-• In the bowl of a stand mixer fitted with a whisk attachment (or with a bowl and a handheld electric mixer) whisk the egg yolks and sugar together until the mixture is pale and forms a ribbon when the whisk is lifted, about 5-7 minutes.
-Briefly mix in the mascarpone cheese until blended.
-Set aside.
+• In the bowl of a stand mixer fitted with a whisk attachment (or using a handheld electric mixer) whisk the egg yolks and sugar together on high speed for about 5 minutes or until the mixture is pale and forms a ribbon when the whisk is lifted.

-• Using the stand mixer again, whip the egg whites on medium-high speed for about 3 minutes, or until they form stiff peaks.
+• Thoroughly clean the bowl and whisk attachment of the stand mixer making sure all grease is removed.
+Add the egg whites and whisk on medium-high speed for about 3 minutes or until stiff peaks form.

-• Gently fold the egg whites into the mascarpone mixture until completely mixed, then set aside.
+• Using a large metal spoon, gently fold the egg whites into the mascarpone mixture until incorporated.

 • In a wide, shallow bowl combine the coffee and brandy.

-• Quickly dip one ladyfingers at a time on both sides in the coffee mixture and line the bottom of a 9x13-inch (23x33cm) baking dish with them.
+• Quickly dip the ladyfingers in the coffee mixture (one at a time) and line the bottom of a 9x13-inch (23x33cm) baking dish with them.

-• Spread ⅓ of the mascarpone mixture evenly over the cookies.
+• Spread ⅓ of the mascarpone cream evenly over the cookies.

-• Just before serving, dust generously with the cocoa powder and enjoy.
-Store leftovers covered in the fridge.
+• Before serving, dust generously with the cocoa powder and enjoy.
+Store leftovers covered in the fridge for 1 day.

 guest